BQA(LEGAL) - PLANNING AND DECISION-MAKING PROCESS: DISTRICT-LEVEL

 For students enrolled in grades 9 and 10, information related to academic credit hours earned, retention rates, and placements in disciplinary alternative education programs and expulsions under Chapter 37; and

-The results of an evaluation of each school-based dropout prevention program in a district.
+The results of an evaluation of each school-based dropout prevention program in the district.

-Each district-level committee shall use the information in developing the district improvement plan.
+The district/campus committee shall use the information in developing the district/campus improvement plan.

 Education Code 11.255